coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 ---

-In the past few weeks, I had the goal to improve the [coveo.analytics](https://github.com/coveo/coveo.analytics.js) project and its integration into [Google Tag Manager](https://developers.google.com/tag-manager/).
+In the past few weeks, I had the goal to improve the [coveo.analytics.js](https://github.com/coveo/coveo.analytics.js) project and its integration into [Google Tag Manager](https://developers.google.com/tag-manager/).

 I wanted to leverage its API to automatically deploy tags and variables that people would fill to easily configure page views and custom events in an existing Google Tag Manager workspace.

-Then magic happened, and the Google Tag Manager team released on May 23rd [Custom Templates](https://developers.google.com/tag-manager/templates/), which serves the exact purpose of what I wanted to integrate using the API.
+Then, magic happened, and the Google Tag Manager team released on May 23rd [Custom Templates](https://developers.google.com/tag-manager/templates/), which serves the exact purpose of what I wanted to integrate using the API.

 This post explains how to use Coveo's official Google Tag Manager templates.